Residential Solar Power Systems

-Solar Liberty can help you start saving with your residential solar power installation in New York as we require little or no money upfront.
+Solar Liberty can help you start saving with your residential solar power system installation in New York, as we require little or no money upfront.
 We offer a number of flexible financing options to meet your specific needs.

 - Power Generation

 Sunlight is absorbed into the cells of the solar panels.
 The electrons between the charged silicon layers of the cells become excited and produce DC electricity.

 Excess electricity flows backward through the electric meter out to the grid.
 A “net meter” spins both forward and backward depending whether you’re producing excess power or taking it from the utility company.
 In the daytime the meter will either spin backward or slow the count forward.

 You only pay for “net usage” – the difference between the amount you take from the utility company and the amount you give back.
 Depending on the size of your system and usage, the electricity you produce will cover either all or part of your overall electric bill.